jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 This downloads a ZIP archive with the following structure:
 - The name of the archive is the same as the page.
 In this example it is 'my_page.zip'
 - One folder named 'images' contains all media.
-- The root file is named as the page.
-In this example it is 'my_page.tex'
+- The root file, which corresponds to the exported page, is named ``aaa.tex``
 - All linked pages are represented by one file 'name_of_the_linked_page.tex'

 ## Exporting multiple pages to latex - Links between pages